idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 - [PlayOnLinux](playonlinux.com/): Currently under heavy development and transition, PlayOnLInux is the free pendant to CrossOver.

 Some examples of useful translation-related applications that run well on Linux via Wine (mostly PlayOnLinux and Crossover) are the following:
 - Microsoft Office 2010, 2013 and 2016, [XBench](https://www.xbench.net/index.php/download), and [Glossary Converter](http://www.cerebus.de/glossaryconverter/).
 For the GUI Windows version of [LF Aligner](https://sourceforge.net/projects/aligner/) (with a nice interface for splitting-merging aligned segments), just run it with Wine.
 Same goes for [TMLookup](http://www.farkastranslations.com/tmlookup.php), an open source tool to search bilingual and multilingual text databases (translation memories) and glossaries.
+[Ron's Editor](https://www.ronsplace.eu/Products/RonsEditor) excellent CSV File Editor works after installing .Net Framework 4.5.2.

 Many Windows programs that require specific versions of the .NET framework can be installed successfully after installing these first.
 Tip: Trial versions can be easily reinstalled since you can create separate machines with a few clicks.